 The GMP computers are maintained by a single person on a volunteer basis.
-The ongoing Intel hardware bug storm with Meltdown, Spectre, Foreshadow, MDS, and now the latest jCC bug and the ME backdoor are making the GMP servers far from as secure as we'd like them to be.
-We don't have the time to keep up with the bugs nor the financial resources to purchase safe(r) AMD server hardware.
+The ongoing Intel CPU bug debacle with Meltdown, Spectre, Foreshadow, MDS, the jCC/cache-line bug, Fallout, LVI, Portsmash, etc, etc, and the ME backdoor is making the main GMP server far from as secure as we'd like it to be.

 The system which runs this web server as well as mail server, mailing list server, firewall, etc, has an Intel E5-1650 v2 which is affected by most of the bugs/backdoors mentioned above.
 Please keep that in mind when using the resources here.